schambig/holbertonschool-printf-test/README.md

 ![_printf](https://i.imgur.com/QRigUKw.jpg)

 ## Description
-The  function  _printf()  writes  output  to stdout, the standard output.
+The  function  _printf()  writes  output to the standard output.
 The function writes under the control of a format string that specifies how subsequent arguments (accessed via the variable-length argument facilities of stdarg) are converted for output.

 Prototype: int _printf(const char *, ...);